Change Lives with Your Gift

 A large percentage of our funding comes from grants through private, family, and corporate foundations.
 This support is critical for our programming and we fully appreciate any opportunity to apply.
 If you want to nominate us for a grant through your employer or foundation and have questions for us, we are happy to assist.
 Please reach out to Barbara Duffy, Manager of Foundation Relations at 617-969-6200 x255.

 Amazon donates 0.5% of the price of your eligible AmazonSmile purchases to the charitable organization of your choice.
 It’s the same Amazon you know with the same products, same prices, same service.
 Start shopping today.

-Walk for INDEPENDENCE
+5K and Walk for Independence

 Third Party Fundraiser

 Consider hosting your own fundraising event in your community to help us empower blind and visually impaired persons for years to come.

 Volunteers play a crucial role at Carroll Center for the Blind.
 We welcome volunteers who would like to work directly with clients as well as those who prefer to help with administrative work.
 Volunteers must be at least 16 years of age, agree to a CORI check, and attend an orientation session before participating in Carroll Center activities.